squeak-smalltalk/squeak.org/_downloads/image.md

 icon:   file-text
 category:   Advanced
 ---
-The image file contains a binary representation of all living objects in Squeak.
-The changes file represents a textual log of all source code executions and modifications---it is like a simple, local versions database.
+The image file contains a snapshot of all living objects in Squeak.
+The changes file represents a textual log of all source code run and modified---it is like a simple, local versions database.

 |                | Version   | Link                                                     |
 | -------------- |:--------- | --------------------------------------------------------:|